 The rest of this paper is structured as follows.
-In Section \ref{s2}, we present the holographic model.
-This section is identical to that of \cite{Bu:2018psl} and presented here solely for self-consistency.
+In Section \ref{s2}, we present the holographic model briefly.
+For more details about holographic model we refer to \cite{Bu:2018psl}.
 Section \ref{s4} contains the main part of the study: gradient resummation for nonlinear chiral transport.
 It is further split into four subsections.
 In subsection \ref{s41}, the constitutive relations (\ref{ji11},\ref{j5i11}) are derived from the dynamical components of the bulk anomalous Maxwell equations near the conformal boundary.
 In subsection \ref{s42}, the TCFs are analytically computed in the hydrodynamic limit.
 Subsection \ref{s43} numerically extends the results beyond this limit.
 Subsection \ref{s44} focuses on the CMW dispersion relation beyond hydrodynamic limit.
 Section \ref{s5} concludes our study.
-Appendix supplements calculational details for Section \ref{s4}.
+Appendices supplement calculational details for Section \ref{s4}.